Ending cosmetics testing around the world

 Our work in China

-In 2014, just two years after we first set up our China Task Force bringing together leading cosmetics companies, scientists, the cosmetics industry and regulators, China started to accept registration by companies of most domestically produced cosmetics without requiring submission to the authorities.
-Instead, companies were required to do their own safety testing, which could be non-animal methods.
+In 2014, just two years after we first set up our China Task Force bringing together leading cosmetics companies, scientists and regulators, China started to accept registration by companies of most domestically produced cosmetics without requiring submission to the authorities.
+Instead, companies were required to do their own safety testing, which could use non-animal methods.
 Following this change, we organised a major scientific summit in Shanghai in partnership with the Chinese Environmental Mutagen Society, bringing together 40 leading researchers to discuss progress in the development of non-animal methods and spread knowledge of their wide availability.

 Our pioneering Leaping Bunny pilot project in China launched in 2018.
 The project was designed to explore cruelty free routes for Leaping Bunny approved cosmetics companies to sell in China where, at the time, mandatory animal testing was still required on imported finished products.